edgd1er/ntopng-docker/README.md

 - set admin password ( default login/pwd is admin/admin)

 env value NTOP_UID and NTOP_GID are available to match user and group of local mounted volumes (./data/notpng, ./data/redis)

+Note that with netplan.io, it is not possible to set an interface in promiscous mode, ie you can't monitor all flows, but only flows from or to the host. if anyone knows how to do with netplan, please let me know.